1. What determines how much child support I have to pay?

 4. The Child Support office has miscalculated my payments.
 Now they claim I have an arrears!
 What can I do?

 First, contact your caseworker at the local child support office and see if you can resolve the miscalculation that way.
 If not, you should request a copy of your payment history from the Child Support office and then contact an attorney for assistance.
-You may contact our office by phone (501-296-9999) or email Jim Tripcony to schedule a free consultation.
+You may contact our office by phone (501-296-9999) or by email to Jim Tripcony Jim Tripcony to schedule a free consultation.

 5. May I deduct my child support payments from my taxes as an expense?